Arthur Dorman: Family

 In 1873, he married Clara Share (died 1933), daughter of George Lockwood, JP, of Stockton-on-Tees.
 They had four sons and three daughters.
 His youngest son, George Lockwood Dorman, was killed in the Second Boer War, and is commemorated in the Dorman Museum.

 Sir Arthur Dorman died on 12 February 1931, aged 82, at Grey Towers, his home in Nunthorpe, near Middlesbrough.
-His title was inherited by his eldest son, Bedford Lockwood Dorman.